Christian Council of Mozambique

 The Christian Council of Mozambique (Conselho Cristão de Moçambique) is an ecumenical Christian organization in Mozambique.
 It was founded in 1948 and is a member of the World Council of Churches and the Fellowship of Christian Councils in Southern Africa.

+The council represents 20 Christian denominations, as well as the Bible Society and the Scripture Union.

+CCM issues public statements on behalf of the denominations that it represents, as well as practical aid where needed.

+In 1984, during the Mozambican Civil War, the CCM launched a Peace and Reconciliation Commission to work for peace.
+This came after its work throughout the country after the Mozambican War of Independence.